Share this Post

 A person who has studied nutrition science and uses a holistic, whole-body approach to address client wellness goals with food, supplementation and lifestyle recommendations.
 The primary role is to educate and provide resources.
 Nutrition therapy professionals are able to practice within certain state regulations that vary by state.
 They cannot use their education or expertise to prescribe, diagnose, prevent, heal, or cure any malady or disease, nor can they use that terminology when working with clients.

-Graduates of NTI have completed a 500 hour, 18 month certification program and have the designation Nutrition Therapist Master (NTM).
-NTM signifies that the graduate has gained mastery in the knowledge, skills and competency necessary to be a holistic nutrition professional.
-NTM graduates are able to sit for the National Association of Nutrition Practitioners (NANP) board exam if they seek to become Board Certified in Holistic Nutrition.
-The emphasis of NTI’s curriculum is teaching in depth nutritional concepts, from a biochemical, science perspective, while providing students with a working familiarity of a wide range of reference and resource material.
+Graduates of NTI have completed a 500-hour, 18-month certification program and have the designation Nutrition Therapist Master (NTM).
+NTM signifies that the graduate has gained mastery in the knowledge, skills, and competency necessary to be a holistic nutrition professional.
+NTM graduates can sit for the National Association of Nutrition Professionals (NANP) board exam if they seek to become Board Certified in Holistic Nutrition.
+The emphasis of NTI’s curriculum is teaching in-depth nutritional concepts, from a biochemical, and science perspective, while providing students with a working familiarity with a wide range of reference and resource material.
 Throughout the program, serious importance is placed on the development of each student’s personal journey.
-Our philosophy highlights the idea that NTMs cannot effectively counsel clients to make dietary and lifestyle changes unless they themselves have experienced a similar process.
+Our philosophy highlights the idea that NTMs cannot effectively counsel clients to make dietary and lifestyle changes unless they have experienced a similar process.

 Historically, the perspectives of reductionism and holism have been the delineating factors between dietitians and nutritionist professionals.
-Reductionism in healthcare is the practice of looking at symptoms as isolated occurrences and to provide treatment for the purpose of eliminating the symptoms, yet it often neglects searching for the underlying causative factor.
-Nutrition professionals tend to provide support in a more holistic manner, looking at body-wide patterns that may reflect root cause nutritional deficiencies or lifestyle influences that are affecting health outcomes.
-This perspective tends not to provide a quick-fix symptom resolution, but more of an overall approach with balance of mind, body, and spirit as the ultimate goal.
+Reductionism in healthcare is the practice of looking at symptoms as isolated occurrences and providing treatment to eliminate the symptoms, yet it often neglects to search for the underlying causative factor.
+Nutrition professionals tend to provide support more holistically, looking at body-wide patterns that may reflect the root cause of nutritional deficiencies or lifestyle influences that are affecting health outcomes.
+This perspective tends not to provide a quick-fix symptom resolution, but more of an overall approach with a balance of mind, body, and spirit as the ultimate goal.
 While the traditional roles of dietitians and nutritionists differ, there can be overlap because both have the same objective – supporting the nutritional needs of their clients.

 As nutrition science is continuously evolving, it is our job to continue learning, researching, and expanding our understanding of the human body so we can provide the best nutritional support possible for our clients.